Addressing the Security Needs of Guns in Churches

 There are organizations, resources, and helpful websites in the area of risk management, safety and security.
 It is important that you review the specific laws that pertain to your state.

 Please be advised that we are not endorsing these websites or organizations.
-Some of them lean towards their particular view of gun laws, or have a theology or philosophy that may or may not align with Mennonite Mutual Insurance Company or your church.
+Some of them lean towards their particular view of gun laws, or have a theology or philosophy that may or may not align with Dumbaugh Insurance or your church.
 Use discernment when looking into these sites and organizations.